justinthelaw/jhu-605.20x/programming-in-java/module-08/Manipulator.md

 ## Discussion

 - The presented problem is simple enough and is mostly explained by the UML diagram
-- A superclass named Object will be used to store Animals and Vehicles in an array before they are called polymorphically to perform their common methods
+- A superclass named Object will be used for containing commob implemented and abstract methods for Animals and Vehicles
+- An array of Object[] and a for-loop will be used to attain desired problem statement solution output
 - All interface classes will be used by the object classes, Animal and Vehicle, and the interface methods will be implemented
 - All object classes will contain their required attributes and getters/setters implemented